Admin — Agent Templates

 Section titled “Runtime selector”The Configuration tab includes the template’s runtime selector:

-- Pi — the parallel managed runtime substrate for Pi-backed canaries and agents.
+- Pi — the active managed runtime substrate for agents.

 The Workspace tab

 Section titled “The Workspace tab”The template detail page has a Workspace tab alongside Configuration and MCP Servers.
-This is where the template’s inheritance base for workspace files lives — SOUL.md, IDENTITY.md, GUARDRAILS.md, skills/<slug>/SKILL.md, and so on.
+This is where the template’s inheritance base for workspace files lives — AGENTS.md, CONTEXT.md, GUARDRAILS.md, TOOLS.md, skills/<slug>/SKILL.md, and so on.

-Edits to this tab propagate to linked agents through the workspace overlay at read time, not through the Sync flow.
+Edits to this tab propagate to linked agents through workspace composition at read time, not through the Sync flow.
 Specifically:

 - Live files (